STLab-UniFI/JSS-2023-architectural-IoC-testing-rep-pkg/PoC-implementation/README.md

 ## Getting started

 1. Clone the repository
-2. Copy the directories beanTimelineManager and timeLine and unravel from PoC_code/src/main/java/ of the PoC to the source directory of the target application.
-If the application is managed with maven the default path is  /src/main/java/.
+2. Copy the directories `beanTimelineManager`, `timeLine`, and `unravel` from `PoC_code/src/main/java/` of the PoC to the source directory of the target application.
+If the application is managed with maven the default path is  `/src/main/java/`.
 3. Add the following dependencies in the pom.xml of the target application:

 ```